kjolley/BIGSdb_documentation/curator_guide.rst

 .. image:: /images/curation/upload_contigs14.png

-You can also choose to filter out short contigs from the upload by selecting the checkbox and choosing the minimum length from the dropdown box in the options settings.
+You can also choose to filter out short contigs selecting the checkbox and choosing the minimum length from the dropdown box in the options settings.
+You can also choose to filter out sequences containing only homopolymeric runs which can be produced artefactually by some assembler versions.

 .. image:: /images/curation/upload_contigs15.png